MiguelJordans/LAPR2-G40/docs/SprintC/US012/US012_RecordTheResultsOfAGivenTest.md

 ### 2.2.
 Other Remarks

 *Use this section to capture some additional notes/remarks that must be taken into consideration into the design activity.
-In some case, it might be usefull to add other analysis artifacts (e.g. activity or state diagrams).*
+In some case, it might be useful to add other analysis artifacts (e.g. activity or state diagrams).*